carbonWinter/the-big-guns/index.md

       opacity: '0.65'
   overlay_size: center
   heading: With You Every Step
-  text: Get a Personal Injury Lawyer In Las Vegas, NV That Will Help You Navigate
+  text: Get a personal injury lawyer in Las Vegas, NV that will help you navigate
-    The Ins And Outs
+    the ins and outs
   superheading: ''
   button:
     text: Case Quote Calculator